trackman1997/Thrive/BUILDING.md

 ### Not Using the Setup Script

-If you don't want to run the setup script you will need to manually compile and copy to right folders all the dependencies and setup the assets svn AND configure the ue4 Thrive module build script from `Source/Thrive/Thrive.Build.Source.cs`.
+If you don't want to run the setup script you will need to manually compile and copy all the extra dependencies AND configure the ue4 Thrive module build script from `Source/Thrive/Thrive.Build.Source.cs`.
+And get the svn assets.
+And...

+Basically it's not a fun time so unless you have already worked on Thrive a bunch it's not recommended to try doing the setup manually.

 Troubleshooting